Peta Janossi: Storylines

 Edward Dunglass (Stephen James King) arrives in town and he and Peta become an item.
 When she tells him she regrets being unable to attend her gran's funeral, he arranges an improvised memorial service at the cemetery, although she is mortified when they were interrupted by Colleen Smart (Lyn Collingwood), who is convinced they are up to no good.
 Peta learns that Edward's father, Edward Senior (Peter Sumner) died of Huntington's disease, meaning he could well have inherited it, and is concerned by his "live for the moment" attitude, including diving off Jump Rock.
 She issues him an ultimatum; stop the stunts or they will break up.
 Initially, Edward take the second option but later changed his mind and they reconcile.
 The couple then begin attending self-defence lessons but Edward is discouraged but suggests Peta continue.
 Edward suggests they get married and they stage an unofficial wedding at the caravan park.
 There is resistance to the union but Edward's mother Judith Ackroyd (Anna Hruby) agrees to let the couple live with her.

 Following Edward's official diagnosis of Huntington's, Peta supports him and agrees to go travelling with him.
 The couple then leave the Bay to stay with Judith's sister in Rome.
 Will visits them the following year.

 Reception

 For her portrayal of Peta, Wood was nominated for the Logie Award for Most Popular New Female Talent in 2000.
+While observing Peta and Edward's romance, Herald Sun critic Jackie Brygel felt sorry for her, saying "Poor Peta.
+The girl is appearing to be highly unsuccessful in her bid to seduce the, er, very unusual-looking Edward".